-Wesley Miller enters his second year as an assistant track coach at South Plains College after spending the past three years at Louisiana Tech University, where he served as the associate head coach.
+Wesley Miller enters his second year as an assistant track coach at South Plains College.

-While with the Demons, Miller helped mold the Demon and Lady Demon jumpers into a formidable force in the Southland Conference, producing 41 All-SLC performers in jumps, including 17 Southland Conference champions, 12 runner-ups and 12 third-place finishers, ending a 6-year drought in jumping event titles prior to his arrival.
+While at Northwestern State, Miller’s groups dominated the Southland Conference, producing 41 All-SLC performers, including 17 Southland Conference champions, 12 runner-up, and 12 third-place finishers, ending a 6-year drought in jumping event titles prior to his arrival.

-During his five seasons guiding the Demons, no program had more combined male and female jumps titles, all SLC jumps performers or total points in the league.
-The Lady Demons won seven of the last eight triple jump titles, while the Demons have captured five of the last six triple jumps and five of the last six long jump titles.
-In total, NSU stood on the podium a total of 34 times at SLC Championships in the past four seasons, in those events alone, under Miller's guidance.
+During his five seasons guiding the Demons, no program had more combined male and female jumps titles, All-SLC jumps performers or total points in the league.
+During his tenure the Lady Demons won seven of the last eight triple jump titles, while the Demons captured five of the last six triple jumps and five of the last six long jump titles.
+In total, NSU stood on the podium a total of 34 times at SLC Championships in the past four seasons, in the long and triple jump alone, under Miller's guidance.

-He produced NSU's first Indoor All-American (in jumps or overall) in a decade with a fourth-place finish in the men's long jump at the 2014 National Championships, before adding another Indoor All-American in 2015 in the triple jump.
-Two-thousand sixteen saw his 3rd NCAA DI All-American honor with a seventh-place finish at the Outdoor Championships.
+He produced NSU's first Indoor All-American (in jumps or overall) in a decade with a fourth-place finish in the men's long jump at the 2014 NCAA National Championships, before adding another Indoor All-American in 2015 in the triple jump.
+2016 saw his 3rd NCAA All-American honor with a seventh-place finish at the Outdoor Championships.

 Prior to joining the Northwestern State staff, Miller was the head track and field coach at San Antonio Christian Middle School from 2008-2010 and the head cross-country coach from 2008-2010.
 During his time with the Lions, Miller coached his teams to three Independent Schools Athletic League Track and Field Championships in girl's and boy's 6th-8th-grade divisions and one boy's ISAL Cross-Country Championship in 2010.
 His student-athletes registered 73 podium finishes, including 24 event titles, at ISAL Championships and set 21 new records in three seasons.

-Miller is a Certified Strength & Conditioning Specialist through the NSCA and holds USTFCCCA Jumps Specialist and Combined Events Specialist Certifications.
-He has also obtained USATF Level 1 Certification.
+Miller is a Certified Strength & Conditioning Specialist through the National Strength & Conditioning Association as well as a member of the organization.
+He also holds USTFCCCA Sprints, Hurdles, Relays Specialist, Jumps Specialist, and Combined Events Specialist Certifications.
+In addition, Miller holds USATF Level 1 Certification.
 Miller was invited among coaches nationwide to attend the USATF Emerging Elite Coaches Camp at the Olympic Training Center in Chula Vista, CA, led by USATF jumps coach Jeremy Fischer.